kayble289/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Lets display a file
-this script prints the contents of two files this script prints the last line of a file
+this script prints the contents of two files this script prints the last line of a file this displays first ten lines of the file